By Marie Kemplay

 For example, home insurance will often only cover properties that have been uninhabited for up to a month, whereas landlord insurance will usually allow a home to be empty for three months.
 This flexibility is useful as it allows for void periods between tenancies.

 - Landlord buildings insurance: this covers damage to the structure, such as from a fire or a flood, and the cost of making repairs.
 It also covers the cost of rebuilding the property in the event of extreme damage.

 - Landlord contents insurance: this kind of insurance is especially important if you will be renting out a furnished property.
-It covers the cost of replacing or repairing furniture and fixtures such as carpets, kitchenware or electrical items like TVs.
-It will not pay out for any damage to items that tenants bring to the property - they will need to take out their own contents insurance if they want protection for their possessions.
+It covers the cost of replacing or repairing furniture and fixtures such as carpets, kitchenware or electrical items such as TVs.
+It will not pay out for any damage to items that tenants bring to the property – they will need to take out their own contents insurance if they want protection for their possessions.